arborchurch/arbor-web/site/content/series/acts-birth-of-a-church/the-cost.md

 scripture: "Acts 6-7"
 ---

-Jake talks about the cost of following Jesus and whate is given in return.
+Jake talks about the cost of following Jesus and what is given in return.